Andre Baccellia

-Early life and education
+Early life

 Baccellia was born on January 7, 1997, in Thousand Oaks, California.
 He attended high school there for Westlake, playing football and track.
-As a junior in high school, Baccellia caught 46 passes for 954 yards and 11 touchdowns, helping his team achieve a 8–3 record.
+As a junior in high school, Baccellia caught 46 passes for 954 yards and 11 touchdowns, helping his team achieve an 8–3 record.
 As a senior, he missed time due to injury but still managed to gain 392 yards on 18 catches, scoring 5 touchdowns.
 In track, he finished third place in the 100 meter race at the Ventura County Championships.
 He was ranked the 78th best recruit in California and the 104th receiver overall.

+College career

 He was given a scholarship to play for University of Washington.
 He spent his true freshman year as a redshirt, and did not play for their Huskies football team.
 In his first game the following year, Baccellia recorded two catches for 40 yards and one touchdown in the season opener against Rutgers.
 He made his first career start later that year, versus Portland State.
 He finished the season with 7 catches for 98 yards and one touchdown.

 He played in just seven games as a sophomore, starting four.
 Baccellia finished the year with 16 catches for 187 yards.
 He also threw a 52-yard pass against Penn State in the Fiesta Bowl.
 He played in all 14 games the following year, starting five.
 He became more involved on offense as a junior in 2018, making 55 catches for 584 yards.
 As a senior, Baccellia played in all but one game, and recorded 29 receptions for 314 yards and four touchdowns.

 Professional career

 Kansas City Chiefs

-After running a 4.28 second 40-yard dash at his college Pro Day, Baccellia was signed by the Kansas City Chiefs as an undrafted free agent following the 2020 NFL Draft.
+After running a 4.28 second 40-yard dash at his college Pro Day, Baccellia was signed by the Kansas City Chiefs as an undrafted free agent following the 2020 NFL draft.
 He was released near the end of preseason, as the Chiefs already had extensive depth at the wide receiver position.